Nelson Capital Management

 Medicare Supplemental Insurance (Medigap)

 Original Medicare (Part A and Part B) pays about 80% of covered health care costs.
 Because the remaining 20% can be expensive, many people buy additional coverage.
-Policies are standardized, and in most states named by letters, like Plan F, G or Plan K. The benefits in each lettered plan are the same, the premiums can be different based on the percentage of coverage provided..
+Policies are standardized, and in most states named by letters, such as Plan F, G or Plan K. The benefits in each lettered plan are the same, although the premiums can be different based on the percentage of coverage provided.

 Part D helps cover the cost of prescription drugs (including many recommended shots or vaccines).
 Plans that offer Medicare drug coverage are run by private insurance companies that follow rules set by Medicare.
-You join a Medicare drug plan in addition to Original Medicare, or you get drug coverage by joining a Medicare Advantage Plan (see the section on Part C)
+You can join a Medicare drug plan in addition to Original Medicare, or you can get drug coverage by joining a Medicare Advantage Plan (see the section on Part C).

 Medicare Advantage Plan (Part C)